PICTURED: SANDRA AKA JUSTCURLY

 As an Editor at NaturallyCurly, it’s safe to say I experience my fair share of curl envy on a daily basis.
 I love my waves, especially now that I’ve gone heat-free and fully embraced them, but I know that if the wind blows the wrong way or I sleep in the wrong position I can lose all of my curl definition.
-There's nothing you can do to change your curl pattern (that's genetics) but there are tricks and techniques that can help make waves look curlier and more defined.
+There's nothing you can do to change your natural curl pattern (that's genetics and hormones) but there are tricks and techniques that can help make waves look curlier and more defined.
 These are the tips that have worked for me, some are short-term styling tricks that can give you more definition and some are changes in your regimen that will give you healthier, more elastic curls long-term.

 Scrunching is the Holy Grail technique of wavy girls.
 Scrunching is the act of using our fingers to gently squeeze the ends of our curls up towards our roots, creating an accordion effect.
 You can use this technique in every step of your routine, from conditioning to drying to styling.
 Curly girls have found great success getting their hair to absorb more moisture and form curls by using the “squish to condish” method.
 When you get out of the shower, you can blot the moisture from your hair and encourage your curls to form by scrunching with a microfiber towel or t-shirt.
 Once your hair is partially dry, you can scrunch your styling product into it.
 When your hair has dried and feels a little bit crunchy (it happens) you can “scrunch out the crunch” to break the hard cast of your styling product for softer, more touchable curls.